Enpass Review 2025: Great for Offline Storage

 Bottom line: Is Enpass good?

-Enpass is a good option for those wanting to store their password data on-site without any need to share it, given its relatively inexpensive price point.
+Enpass is a good option for storing your password data on-site without any need to share it, given its relatively inexpensive price point.
 When comparing Enpass with our top alternatives, its features and performance are satisfactory but not extraordinary.

-You may find these two password managers or one of our top recommended password managers offer better value for your money if you don’t require an offline password storage option.
+However, you may find that our top recommended password managers offer better value for your money if you don’t require an offline password storage option.

 4.5